SyncfusionExamples/How-to-set-different-row-height-for-each-row-in-Xamarin.Forms-listview/README.md

-# How to set different row height for each row in listview?
+# How to set different row height for each row in Xamarin.Forms listview?

-This example demonstrates how to set different row height for each row in the listview.
+This example demonstrates how to set different row height for each row in Xamarin.Forms listview.

 ## Requirements to run the demo